Top Christmas Markets in The Netherlands

 Sinterklaas: The Dutch celebrate St. Nicholas' Day (Sinterklaas) on December 5th.
 Sinterklaas arrives in the Netherlands from Spain and brings gifts and sweets for children.
 The main gift-giving day is December 5th, rather than Christmas Day.

-Christmas Eve and Christmas Day: Christmas Eve (Kerstavond) and Christmas Day (Eerste Kerstdag), Second Christmas (Tweede Kerstdag) are also celebrated, with festive meals and the exchanging of gifts.
+Christmas Eve and Christmas Day: As I mentioned before, Christmas Eve, Christmas Day, and Second Christmas are also celebrated, with festive meals, time with friends and family, and some exchange gifts.

 Dutch Holiday foods